Setting Up Craft CMS 3 Local Development with Laravel Homestead

 This is the location of the Craft site inside the virtual machine machine.

-So you can edit a file within the VM and it’ll sync back to your Mac.
-And the more common scenario is also true, when you edit a file on your Mac it’ll be synced to the VM.
+Your local computer and the VM will sync files across to each other.
+So when you edit a file on your Mac it’ll be synced to the VM.

-By enabling the NTFS option, that file syncing process can happen a bit more efficiently.
+By enabling the NFS option, the file syncing process can happen a bit more efficiently.

 In this section, we define our local development domain & map it the Craft 3 public directory within the VM.